isaacrobinson2000/CursorCreate/README.md

 ### Example Theme

-This program also comes with a template theme, but due to seperate licensing the template theme is kept in a seperate repository.
+This program also comes with a template theme, but due to separate licensing the template theme is kept in a separate repository.
 Follow the link below to get the template theme:

 [https://github.com/isaacrobinson2000/CursorCreateTemplateTheme](https://github.com/isaacrobinson2000/CursorCreateTemplateTheme)